How to set up the Kid-Safe Phone (or Tablet)

 Tap the Safe Surfer menu.

 Tap the switch found next to Off.
-Ignore the second switch.
+(You can ignore the second switch.)

 Tap the Allow option.